-Sellers: As we negotiate your deal, not only will I work to get the very best sales price, but I'll also push for limited closing costs.
-And once we've come to an agreement, I'll walk you through the closing costs so you are informed of exactly where your money is going.
+Sellers: As we get through the details of your transaction, I'll not only work to get the highest sales price, but I'll also advocate for limited closing costs.
+And once we've come to an agreement, I'll fully explain the closing costs so you know exactly what you're paying for.

-Buyers: If you're buying real estate in Rowan County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within an acceptable range so you're not stunned when you get to the closing table.
-I'll be willing to look through the LE with you, answering your questions and highlighting any estimates that seem off.
+Buyers: When buying a property in Rowan County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within an appropriate range so you're not startled when you show up at the closing table.
+I'll be glad to go through the LE with you, answering your questions and highlighting any estimates in question.